-BERKELEY, CA: Delta Center California is excited to announce the six teams that will participate in the Delta Center California Learning Lab.
+BERKELEY, CA: Delta Center California is excited to announce the five teams that will participate in the Delta Center California Learning Lab.
 In the Learning Lab, these competitively selected local teams will complete a project focused on advancing the integration of primary care and mental health care or substance use disorder treatment and recovery services.
 The selected teams are:

 - California LGBTQ Health and Human Services Network, and Marin County Behavioral Health and Recovery Services